OptimizedDP: An Efficient, User-friendly Library For Optimal Control and Dynamic Programming: Optimization of Implementation

-We decided to implement each algorithm mentioned in the above section for every dimension separately, each with its own nested loop implementation.
-Even though this can be a tedious process for development, there are few advantages for this approach.
-First, we would like to keep the algorithm implementation descriptive, intuitive, and easy to be understood by users who are familiar with the algorithms.
-More importantly, we would like to optimize the computation using some of the schedule transformations available in HeteroCL without introducing extra redundancy and overhead in the code.
-Currently, the toolbox supports core algorithm implementations for up to 6 dimensions.
-In our experience, this is the limit beyond which tabular dynamic programming is no longer practical on a personal computer of maximum 32GB DRAM.

-In this section, we are going to discuss in more detail the optimization techniques enabled in HeteroCL used in our implementations, and note that not all of them are applicable to all the algorithms implementation.
+In this section, we are going to discuss in more detail the optimization techniques used to result in fast computation time.
+These details of optimization are hidden from the user, who can focus on solving and testing the solutions to the problems of their interests.